Lt-Lowlander/Haywire_Flickers/README.md

-# Haywire_Flickers
-An experiment in vanilla javascript
+A collection of experiments in vanilla JavaScript

+Most of the projects in this repo ought to have their own README files and brief descriptions.
+Look there for more specific info!

-For local deployment, open this .html file in your browser of choice.
+Generally, for local deployment open .html file in your browser of choice.

-*Lines 44 & 45 dictate the grid dimensions, and lines 34 & 35 dictate the individual cell dimensions

-*Line 96 controls the speed of the color changes

 Enjoy!